A Practical Guide to the Home Selling Process

 What is the Difference Between a Real Estate Agent and a REALTOR®?

 All real estate licensees are not the same; only those who are members of the National Association of REALTORS® (NAR) are properly called REALTORS®.
 REALTORS® subscribe to a strict Code of Ethics.
 Kaye O’Neal and her Team are members of NAR, and thus are REALTORS®!
-We are members of the Lewis & Clark Board of REALTORS® based in Yankton, SD.
+We are members of the Meridian Association of REALTORS® based in Yankton, SD.

 How do Real Estate Agents or REALTORS® make money?

 Real estate agents and REALTORS® make money by earning a commission when they represent either a Seller or a Buyer in a real estate transaction.
 The commission is typically a percentage of the sales price of a property, when a transaction closes.
 The commission is typically paid by the Seller.
 If a real estate agent or REALTOR® works with a buyer or seller for weeks or months without a resulting transaction, they aren’t paid for their time nor reimbursed for any expenses the real estate agent or REALTOR® incurred marketing a listed property.
 Real estate agents and REALTORS® can also make money by performing Property Management functions, which is the day-to-day managing of property that is owned by another party or entity.

 Contact us if you’re interested in selling your home or property, or have any questions regarding the selling process.